Bunge's coveted Argentina plants lure ADM takeover approach

 The nation's massive soy crushers and grains elevators are right next to the deeply dredged Parana.
 The set-up offers logistical advantages over the United States and Brazil, where moving grains involves more costly ground transportation and loading products on and off barges.

-"It's the inexorable path ahead, because it would be hard for Bunge to reverse a full year of losses," said Pablo Adreani, head of Argentine farm industry consultancy Agripac.
+"It's the inexorable path ahead" because of the erosion in Bunge's earnings, said Pablo Adreani, head of Argentine farm industry consultancy Agripac.

 Argentina has launched reforms meant to attract foreign investors under business-friendly President Mauricio Macri, who is lowering export taxes on soybean meal and soybean oil.